Crunchyalex/AnalogForms/README.md

 But you can also create custom conditional logic written with code!
 [CognitoForms documentation](https://www.cognitoforms.com/support/)

-Jonas and I investigated a bit, and found the code to be something Microsoft related.
+Jonas and I investigated a bit, and found the code to be Visual Basic!
-_Which later turned out to be Visual Basic._
-Knowing this, we coded this!
+Knowing this, we started coding our first function.

 ```vb
 fridgeTemp = if LeftFridgeTemperature < 1 or RightFridgeTemperature < 1